-For our ocean,

-Nicholas Mallos, Vice President of Conservation, Ocean Plastics, Ocean Conservancy

-NC Coast Federatior

-Defining Plastic Foam

-Expanded polystyrene, or EPS, is a type of polystyrene, or plastic #6.
-Polystyrene is made from the chemical styrene, which is a possible human carcinogen4.
-EPS is then developed by trapping tiny air bubbles inside plastic.
-EPS is about 95% air by volume, which makes it lightweight and easily transportable and an effective insulator for food and other products5.

-Like most plastics, plastic foam contains many chemical additives-from flame retardants to colorants to stabilizers and processing agents to give it the material properties needed for its many uses.
+For our ocean, Nicholas Mallos, Vice President of Conservation, Ocean Plastics, Ocean Conservancy NC Coast Federatior Defining Plastic Foam Expanded polystyrene, or EPS, is a type of polystyrene (plastic #6) made from the chemical monomer styrene.
+The National Toxicology Program, part of the Department of Health and Human Services, has classified styrene as 'reasonably anticipated to be a human carcinogen'.3 EPS is then developed by trapping tiny air bubbles inside plastic.
+EPS is about 95% air by volume, which makes it lightweight and easily transportable and an effective insulator for food and other products.4 Like most plastics, plastic foam contains many chemical additives-from flame retardants to colorants to stabilizers and processing agents to give it the material properties needed for its many uses.
 These additives are not chemically bound to the plastic, meaning under the right conditions, they can leach out from the plastic foam into food, beverages or the environment.
-These chemicals leaching from plastic foam have been found to be toxic to aquatic organisms6.

-The chemical components of EPS also contribute to this type of plastic being nonrecyclable at the end of a product's life.
+These chemicals leaching from plastic foam have been found to be toxic to aquatic organisms.5 The chemical components of EPS also contribute to this type of plastic being not readily recyclable at the end of a product's life.
 Kristina Tirma